okcoders/ok-coders-summer-2017-front-end/14-routing/routing-in-angular.md

 Fallback functionality in case the route that is provided does not match anything.

 Note: all of the above is used along with the ngView directive.
+Also, you must install the route resource.